-“This apology will send a clear message that a state government that once condemned gay men, is now a state government that values its LGBTI+ community,” RRWA chair Jonathon Mann told Out in Perth.
+“This apology will send a clear message that a state government that once condemned gay men, is now a state government that values its LGBTI+ community,” RRWA chair Jonathon Mann said.

 “These men lived and loved in a pervasive political and social climate of state sanctioned homophobia.”

 One of the group’s members, Neil, recalled the laws creating a constant state of fear in the community, including “fear of persecution for being gay; fear of gay bashings and the inevitable victim blaming; fear of entrapment; fear of embarrassing your family; the constant anxiety of knowing that society thought of you as a criminal… conviction or not.”